Dying Light: Sales

 In the first week after its release, 1.2 million people played Dying Light.
 The retail version of Dying Light debuted at No. 1 on the US software sales chart, outselling heavy competitors such as Grand Theft Auto V and Call of Duty: Advanced Warfare.
 Dying Light has the highest-selling first month of sales for a new survival-horror intellectual property, breaking the record previously held by The Evil Within.
 The game also reached No. 1 on the UK software retail chart for two weeks, outperforming other major releases in February such as The Order: 1886 and Evolve, despite the game having been released a month earlier in digital format.
 In its first 45 days after its release, 3.2 million people played Dying Light, making it the most popular game that Techland had developed.
 Techland announced 4.5 million players had played the game by May 2015.
-The game had sold five million units by August in the same year More than 17 million players had played the game by December 2019.
+The game had sold five million units by August in the same year.
+More than 17 million players had played the game by December 2019.
 By April 2022, the game had sold 20 million units.

 Sequels and related media

 A prequel novel, Nightmare Row, written by Raymond Benson, was released on 8 April 2016.
 The story revolves around Mel Wyatt and her brother Paul, who were trapped in a hotel after the outbreak.

 In May 2015, it was announced that the development of another Techland video game, Hellraid, had been put on hold to allow the studio to allocate resources and time to concentrate on the development of the Dying Light franchise.
 A spin-off of the game, titled Dying Light: Bad Blood, was released in early access in 2018.
 It is a battle royale game that pits 12 players against each other on a small map.
 The game failed to attract many players, and Techland made it available for all Dying Light players for free in January 2020.

-A sequel, Dying Light 2 Stay Human, was released in February 2022 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S.
+A sequel, Dying Light 2, was released in February 2022 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. A spin-off game titled Dying Light: The Beast, which stars Kyle Crane as its protagonist, was released on the 18th of September 2025 for PlayStation 5, Windows, and Xbox Series X and Series S.